 The first page of the fact sheet of hot peppers.

-There are dozens of varieties of chili peppers around the world.
 Chili peppers have higher levels of capsaicin than sweet peppers.
 The level of heat of a hot pepper is ranked on the Scoville scale.
 Peppers with higher Scoville heat units (SHUs) are hotter.
-Below, in order of their level of heat, are some of the most common chili peppers found at Michigan farmers markets and in grocery stores:
+Figure 1 displays some of the most common chili peppers found at Michigan farmers markets and in grocery stores in order of heat.

 Quality